 - Borders in and of the EU: Geopolitics of the European integration, The external border regime of the EU, migrant deaths at the border (see our Dutch book: Beyond Fortress Europe (”Voorbij Fort Europa”),

-- Designing Borderlands: The development of cross-border governance and planning of borderlands (see for this, the book: Borderland, 2013),
+- Designing Borderlands and Borderscapes: The development of cross-border governance and planning of borderlands (see for this, the book: Borderland, 2013),

-- C/Artography: Mapping territories and borders, Freeing the Map: from Atlas to Hermes (see his co-authored blog CompasstoCartopolitics, and see his TEDxLecture: Free the Map
+- C/Artography: Mapping territories, borders and migration.
+Freeing the Map: from Atlas to Hermes (see the co-authored blog CompasstoCartopolitics, and see the TEDxLecture: Free the Map

-- Urban geopolitics and planning: glocal urban politics and identity, and geopolitics of capitalism
+- Urban geopolitics and planning: glocal borders, urban politics and identity, and geopolitics of capitalism

-In additon, he published more than 200 opinion articles and columns (see for an overview here) in national and international newspapers and magazines.
-Currently, he is a columnist for the Dutch national newspaper Volkskrant.nl and the Dutch regional newspaper De Gelderlander.
+In addition, he published more than 200 opinion articles and columns (see for an overview here) in national and international newspapers and magazines.
+He has been a columnist for the Dutch national newspaper Volkskrant.nl and the Dutch regional newspaper De Gelderlander.
 Earlier, he was a columnist with the title ‘Ach, Europa’ for De Groene Amsterdammer (see for his ‘De Groene’ columns here) and also for the Radboud University magazine (VOXweb).
 He is a regular commentator (see for an overview here) for various Dutch media, such as the TV programmes Nieuwsuur, EenVandaag and Filosofisch Kwintet, the Radio stations Radio 1 and 5 and the national newspapers Volkskrant, Trouw, NRC, De Groene Amsterdammer, De Gelderlander.
 In addition, he is a commentator for various international media.

 - Editing an international book on C/Artography: From Atlas to Hermes (see our blog CompasstoCartopolitics, and see my TEDxLecture: Free the Map)

-- Writing on the external border policy and immigration politics (2012-2016 FP 7 Project: Website ‘EUBORDERSCAPES’ and on Facebook)
+- Writing on the auto-immunity of the external border policy and immigration politics (2012-2016 FP 7 Project: Website ‘EUBORDERSCAPES’ and on Facebook)

 - Writing on Redesigning Cross-Border Cooperation (disseminations of our book Borderland)